Vrbo Does Not Code As Travel For Earning Credit Card Bonus Points

 Unfortunately, my rental received the dreaded “professional services” code.
 This means I only received 739 points for a $739 travel purchase.
 I contacted Chase via a secure message to see what they could do.

 They explained the transaction (listed as Real Estate Agents and Managers – Rentals) was not eligible for bonus rewards since it was not in the proper category.
 As a “one time courtesy”, Chase awarded me the additional 2x (1478) bonus points.

 The transaction is still coded as “professional services”, however.
 It also did not count toward my $300 travel credit.

 The Vacationer Tip

 If your Vrbo rental does not code as travel, call your credit card company and ask for an adjustment.
 Chase should at least provide you with a one-time point adjustment, but it depends on your issuer.

 Out of curiosity, I contacted Vrbo for its stance on the issue.
 I was told it cannot do anything and it is up to the payment processor to code transactions.
 At this point, it appears Vrbo is in no rush to get this corrected.

 Best Credit Cards for Vrbo Rentals

 Until Vrbo codes its vacation rentals as travel, it makes more sense to use a non-travel focused credit card.
-We recommend the Chase Freedom Unlimited card or the Citi® Double Cash card.
+We recommend the Chase Freedom Unlimited card or the Citi® Double Cash Card.
 Neither card has an annual fee, and you will earn more than you would with a Chase Sapphire card.
 The Chase Freedom Unlimited card earns 1.5% cash back on every purchase.
-The Citi® Double Cash earns 2% cash back on every purchase.
+The Citi® Double Cash Card earns 2% cash back on every purchase (1% at the time of purchase and 1% once the payment is made).
 If you use the Chase Freedom Unlimited card, you can transfer your points to your Chase Sapphire card for added value.

 Airbnb Rentals Do Code As Travel